-Section II: The following documentation for reception should be submitted, unless they are already verified on their website and public profile or unless they are not applicable:
+Section II: The following documentation should be submitted, unless it is already verified on their website and public profile as they are applicable:

-1. The jurisdiction demonstrates its valid or legitimate apostolic succession beyond reasonable doubt; that is, the claim to Apostolic Succession must be evidenced via documents and/or publications that are verifiable.
+1. The jurisdiction demonstrates its canonical Apostolic Succession beyond reasonable doubt; that is, the claim to Apostolic Succession must be evidenced via documents and/or publications that are verifiable:

 1.1 Petitioners submit relevant documentation to this requirement or write a short narrative in support of their claim.

 2. Petitioners demonstrate that their jurisdiction is engaged in viable and public ministries:

 2.1 Petitioners list all their dependencies, ministries, churches, including all priests, pastors, clergy and monastics serving under their Omophor.

 3. Petitioners demonstrate competence and professionalism in their own church polity consistent with Orthodox doctrine, morals and holy Canons:

 3.1 Petitioners submit all documents of their credentials, such as diplomas, degrees, including theological education.

-3.2 Petitioners make a signed statement of their faith and ethics via an affirmation in a signed confession of faith (form will be provided).
+3.2 Petitioners make a formal statement of their faith and ethics via an affirmation in a signed confession of faith (form will be provided).

 3.3 Petitioners provide statement(s) as to their diocesan polity (such as Statutes, By-Laws, etc.)

 4. Petitioners show stability in their jurisdiction's history and administration:

 4.1 Petitioners compose a short narrative, highlighting the founding and history of their jurisdiction.